ArmanFekri/Gee_Enviroment/README.md

 # About the Code
-in in code you can script file of download satellite image in google earth engine
+In this file, you can download satellite images using the specified code in the google earth engine

 # How to use
 1) open script in the google earth engine